School SEND Offer (Secondary)

 Assessment for Learning strategy used throughout the academy

-EHC Review process
+EHCP Review process

 Pupil centred planning including written and verbal feedback